Order of the Star of India: Vestments and accoutrements

 Unlike the insignia of most other British chivalric orders, the insignia of the Order of the Star of India did not incorporate crosses, as they were deemed unacceptable to the Indian princes appointed to the Order.

 Precedence and privileges

 Members of all classes of the Order were assigned positions in the order of precedence.
-Wives of members of all classes also featured on the order of precedence, as did sons, daughters and daughters-in-law of Knights Grand Commanders and Knights Commanders.
+Wives of members of all classes also featured on the order of precedence, as did sons, daughters and daughters-in-law of Knights Grand Commander and Knights Commander.
 (See order of precedence in England and Wales for the exact positions.)